blbadger/blbadger.github.io/neural-networks.md

 Let's set up the network!
 The first thing to do is to prepare the training and test datasets.
 There are datsets online with many diverse images that have been prepped for use for neural network classification, but if one wishes to classify objects in images one takes, then preparation is necessary.
 The primary thing that is necessary is to label the images such that the neural network knows which image represents which category.
 With Keras this can be accomplished by simply putting all images of one class in one folder and putting images of another class in another folder, and then by saving the directory storing both folders as a variable before calling the appropriate data loading functions.

 Say you want to train a network to classify images of objects seen from a moving car.
 One way of doing this is by splitting up large wide-field images that contain the whole street view into smaller pieces that have at most one object of interest.
-Neural networks work best with large training sets composed of hundreds if not thousands of images, so I took this approach to split up images of fields of cells into many smaller images of one or a few cells.
+Neural networks work best with large training sets composed of thousands of images, so I took this approach to split up images of fields of cells into many smaller images of one or a few cells.
 I then performed a series of rotations on these images, resulting in many copies of each original image at different rotations.
 This is a common tactic for increasing training efficacy for neural networks, and can also be performed directly using Tensorflow (preprocessing module).
-Here are the scripts I wrote to give you an idea of the particular process I used in python.

 ```python
 ### Image slicer- preps images for classification via NNs